Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Some sleepers won’t like the slow, conforming response
+• Some sleepers will dislike the slow response

 Pros & Cons